dgiacomo/tldr/pages/common/bazel.md

 `./bazel.sh run //:gazelle update-repos {{dependency}}`

-- Update WORKSPACE with the contents of the go.mod file.
-Only adds to or updates entries that leverage sum+version in WORKSPACE : Note: file has to be named go.mod
+- Use a go.mod file to update contents of WORKSPACE.
+Adds to or updates entries that leverage sum + version : Note: file has to be named go.mod

 `./bazel.sh run //:gazelle -- update-repos -from_file=go.mod`